Skip to main content

 • Capital market bond investors; or

-• UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues.
+• Other special purpose companies created to enable local authority bond issues.

 In addition, capital finance can be raised by the following methods that are not borrowing, but are classed as other debt liabilities: